 We loved Prague.
 Old Town is beautiful, people are polite (e.g. stepping out of the doorway of the train to allow people to alight), and restaurants were good (mmm goulash).

 We dined on all sorts of genres of food: French, Italian, and Czech.
 I was a fan of the cinnamon twists sold by street vendors.
-Not the best paring with beer but still tasty.
+Not the best pairing with beer but still tasty.

 I liked the creative workarounds of the city like this one which allows strollers/push-chairs to get up and down the stairs more easily.